alperenssahin/xed-data-web-site/README.md

 #### **JavaScript**

-- Every jsx code begins with including other source
+- Every jsx code begins with including of other sources.

         import {HeaderContent} from './src/classes/header-content.js'

-- class names begins uppercase, if class have two or more words, other words begins uppercase without space
+- First letter of a class name should be in uppercase, if the class has two or more words, other words begin with an uppercase letter without space.

         export class HeaderContent extends React.Component

-- You should define a 'state' variable(predefined in react) with  content of elements or styles at constructor
+- You should define a 'state' variable (which is predefined in react) with its elements and styles at constructor.

         constructor(props){